 Assessed work will develop skills relevant to professional fish and fisheries ecology such as age and growth assessments.

 Teaching and learning methods

-Formal lectures: The lecture slots (24hr) are the principle mechanism for delivery of factual content, and are used to provide introduction to central topics, to explain theoretical underpinnings of practical management and assessment tools, and to outline the state of the literature.
-The emphasis of the lectures is on conveying how ecological theory contributes to practical fisheries management, particularly in the context of ecosystem based fisheries management.
+Formal lectures: The lecture slots (24hr) are the principle mechanism for delivery of factual content.
+The emphasis of the lessons is on conveying how ecological theory contributes to practical fisheries management, particularly in the context of ecosystem based fisheries management.